Hardware Trojan Insertion in Finalized Layouts: From Methodology to a Silicon Demonstration: Side-Channel Trojan Design and Insertion

 For the SCT insertion via ECO, an attacker can achieve his/her goal without utilizing spare cells.
 Since we previously established that the attacker can discern any gate in a layout, the attacker can replace both filler and spare cells for his malicious logic.
 Contrarily to spare cells, every layout of a digital circuit has filler cells.
 During placement, EDA tools have to spread the standard cells to assure routability, thus mandatorily leaving gaps between cells.
 For more details about the relationship between placement density and HT insertion, we direct the reader to \cite{Trippel2020}.

 According to Fig. \ref{fig:trojan_ins}, the ECO flow is the last step for the SCT insertion.
-Before the ECO, the attacker has to identify the filler/spare cells and remove them to create the gaps needed for his own logic.
-This is achieved by \emph{literally one command} in physical synthesis tools, as deleting fillers is a typical operation to be performed.
 After the ECO, the attacker has to perform timing sign-off to guarantee that the performance of the victim's design was not disturbed.
 The SCT insertion is not likely to perturb the target's performance; it is only connected to a register (crypto key storage) and some control signals, adding a small capacitance load to them.
 Besides, the coupling capacitance inserted by the additional routing wires is minimal due to the SCT's lightweight characteristic and the inherent goal of the ECO flow: \emph{not to disturb the existing logic}.
-However, if the target circuit performance is perturbed, even if unlikely, it means that the size constraint used for designing the SCT was inappropriate - the adversary then proceeds to pick a different value and leak less bits per clock cycle.
+However, even if unlikely, the addition of the SCT could hinder the target performance.
+In that case, it means that the size constraint used for designing the SCT was inappropriate.
+Since the ECO makes this type of attack relatively fast, the attacker can try different SCT architectures, and constraints, until it fits the target.

 The attacker also has to check whether the SCT itself has timing violations.
 If so, the optional clock divider must be included to slow the SCT clock (w.r.t. the system clock).
 Every division by two requires one additional D-type flip-flop.